AmanMehta199816/Data-Science-By-Aman-Mehta/README.md

 - Python: Main programming language used for data analysis, modeling, and machine learning.
 - Jupyter Notebook: Interactive environment for data exploration, analysis, and visualization.
-- [Insert any other relevant technologies or frameworks]

 ## Usage